-Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc.
+Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc. A Minor CUP has been applied for to allow a waiver to lot coverage.

-2. The locations of the buildings and structures, open spaces, and landscaping result in a contextsensitive design; and Response: The siting of the proposed new wing is located where the prior wing was located.
+2. The locations of the buildings and structures, open spaces, and landscaping result in a contextsensitive design; and

+Response: The siting of the proposed new wing is located where the prior wing was located.
 The new wing has a larger footprint to provide patient services consistent with today's standard of care.
 The new wing will be connected to the existing 1917 building in such a manner that will restore the primary east facing façade currently obscured in part by the prior addition.
 The massing of the new wing is broken into three main portions to help breakup the overall mass.
 The common areas are expressed as transparent facades to provide views and light and are oriented to capture views of Puget Sound.
 The existing porte-cochere will also be renovated to reflect the spirit of the new building.
 The materials proposed for the new addition will harmonize with the renovated 1917 building and remodeled memory care.
-The east facing open space will be largely maintained as is with the addition of new accessible walkways, and outdoor terraces.
-The west facing open spaces will be replanned to take advantage of relocation of the existing service drive.
+The east facing open space will be conserved as is with the addition of new accessible walkways and outdoor terraces.
+The west facing open spaces will be replanted to take advantage of relocation of the existing service drive.